oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

 ## 16.P: Explain how economic and competitive factors can affect investment markets, sectors, and specific securities

-- Following the formation of overall capital market expectations, the next step is to derive expectations regarding the retrusn of various asset classes
+- Following the formation of overall capital market expectations, the next step is to derive expectations regarding the returns of various asset classes

-- **Cash intruments** refer to short-term debt (maturities below a year)
+- **Cash instruments** refer to short-term debt (maturities below a year)
   - Longer maturities, as well as lower creditworthiness, both increase risk, and provide higher returns
   - Strong expectations regarding interest rates, as well as overall economic health, may lead an investor to switch to the higher risk instruments